 - Vocal Ensemble - Distinction

 - SJI Military Band - Distinction

 - SJI Drama Club - Certificate of Accomplishment

 April: SJI Community Supports Mitumba Project for Lent

-The annual Lenten project collection is an occasion for the SJI community to participate as part of our Lenten activity to aid the last, the lost and the least.
-This year, SJI is supporting the Tana River Life Foundation (TRLF), a charitable NGO registered in Kenya, founded by Gabriel Teo Kian Chong, a Malaysian and former Singapore resident who has been living in Kenya since 1995.
+The annual Lenten project collection is an occasion for the SJI community to participate in our Lenten activity to aid the last, the lost and the least.
+This year, SJI supported the Tana River Life Foundation (TRLF), a charitable NGO registered in Kenya.
+It was founded by Gabriel Teo Kian Chong, a Malaysian and former Singapore resident who has been living in Kenya since 1995.
 TRLF’s vision is to build a more just and honest society, by promoting affordable quality education, sustainable agricultural projects, integral formation of youth and community-based entrepreneurship programmes.